datalad-handbook/book/docs/basics/101-136-filesystem.rst

 After a ``datalad save``, the symlink is fixed again.
 Therefore, in general, whenever moving or renaming a file, especially between directories, a ``datalad save`` is the best option to turn to.
+Take a look at the :find-out-more:`on the content impact of a move <fom-move-is-change>` for some more background.

 .. index::
    pair: content pointer file; git-annex concept
 .. find-out-more:: Why a move between directories is actually a content change
+   :name: fom-move-is-change
+   :float: tp

    Let's see how this shows up in the dataset history: